 Also, when using a blockchain-based system alongside other electronic or offline voting approaches, it’s vital to make sure a user won’t be able to vote several times through different channels.

-4. How to maintain the required level of anonymity?
+4. How can we maintain the required level of anonymity?

-By default, blockchain transactions are public so that any user might get access to transaction details.
+By default, blockchain transactions are public so that any user might access transaction details.
 However, online elections usually require ensuring complete ballot secrecy.
-So when building an e-voting system using blockchain, it’s necessary to eliminate the possibility of linking a particular vote to a particular user.
-The only exceptions are cases where the anonymity of the voter isn’t necessary, such as in parliamentary voting or when casting stakeholder ballots.
+So when building an e-voting system using a blockchain, it’s necessary to eliminate the possibility of linking a particular vote to a particular user.
+The only exceptions are cases where voter anonymity isn’t necessary, such as in parliamentary voting or when casting stakeholder ballots.

-Many of the current blockchain-based voting systems rely on non-interactive zero-knowledge (NIZK) arguments as a measure for achieving the right balance between ballot secrecy and voting result verifiability.
-For instance, Zcash, a blockchain that some researchers see as a fitting solution for online voting, uses a zero-knowledge Succinct Non-interactive Argument of Knowledge.
+Many of the current blockchain-based voting systems rely on non-interactive zero-knowledge arguments as a measure for achieving the right balance between ballot secrecy and verifiable voting results.

-After answering these four questions, you’ll be able to outline the basic set of requirements for your blockchain-based e-voting solution.
+After answering these four questions, your development team will be able to outline the basic set of requirements for your blockchain-based e-voting solution.